Savvythelegend/PGDocs/docs/postgresql_conf.md

 SELECT datname FROM pg_database WHERE datallowconn
 ```

-!!!
-Note
+:::note
 The above query also includes template databases like `template1`.

-!!!
-Important
+:::important
 With the introduction of [declarative extensions](declarative_database_management.md#managing-extensions-in-a-database)
     in the `Database` CRD, you can now manage extensions directly.
 As a result,
     the managed extensions feature may undergo significant changes in future
     versions of CloudNativePG, and some functionalities might be deprecated.